 Look for the garnet or jewel yams.
 They have a brown or orange color skin.
 While I will boil ingredients for things like boiled eggs and potato salad, I do try to keep boiling ingredients to a minimum as that technique does tend to zap the flavor and nutrition out of foods.

 So I started with baked sweet potatoes for this recipe.
 If you’ve never done it before, just make sure you pierce them with a fork first and bake them for an hour at 350 degrees F. Then your potatoes will be ready to go.
+The fork should go right through them easily once cooked.

 Health Benefits of Sweet Potatoes